LukeTraynor/NEA/README.md

 * Draw all wireframes for all pages
 * Create all HTML pages - wip
 * Implement AJAX calls into all html pages
-* connect all html pages
+* connect all html pages - mostly done
 * calendar
 * api for other methods and other resources     /users     /events
 * login/register page connection

+Group A B C
+help with other api methods
+what to do with the calendar html page

 ## today
 * create user manually